ElisHanna/nice_prank_for_partner/readme.md

 This app offers your partner to hang out tonight.
 In case of agreement they get just nice answer.
-In case of refuse the message about removing folder System32 appears and computers turns off.
+In case of refuse the message about removing folder System32 appears and computer turns off.

 For making romantic atmosphere you also can add the music.
 It requires installing the pygame library.